sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 Stablecoins need to meet the following conditions:

-* The corresponding issuers should pass the audit.
+* The corresponding issuers should pass our due diligence check.
 * No algorithmic stablecoin allowed.
 * Insurance available.
 * Stablecoin quotes must be based on ChainLink.